wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==
+= 4.1.1 - (06.07.2013) =
+* Bugfix: Fixed an division through zero problem in teachpress_addpublications_page()
+* Bugfix: Fixed an improper presentation of meta information in some cases if the publication type is presentation
+* Bugfix: [tpenrollments]: Prevent execution of tp_add_signup() and tp_delete_signup_student() if there was no course selected
-= 4.1.0 - (13.06.2013) =
+* Bugfix: Fixed embedding of scripts and images for SSL-Sessions = 4.1.0 - (13.06.2013) =
 * New: [tplist]: Optional pagination added
 * New: [tplist]: New parameters "pagination" and "entries_per_page" added